jollygoodcode/datetime_picker_input/README.md

 $ rails g datetime_picker_input:install
 ```

-This will generate `datetime_picker_input.rb` under `app/inputs` directory.
-Then you can start customizing it.
+This will generate `datetime_picker_input.rb` under `app/inputs` directory which you can modify

 ## Dependencies

-This gem is heavily dependent on and only possible because of the great work done in these other gems:
+This gem is heavily dependent on and only possible because of the great work done in these gems:

 - https://github.com/TrevorS/bootstrap3-datetimepicker-rails
 - https://github.com/derekprior/momentjs-rails

 ## Versioning

-Since this gem is ultimately reliant on https://github.com/Eonasdan/bootstrap-datetimepicker, it shall have the same version as the JavaScript plugin.
+Since this gem is ultimately dependent on https://github.com/Eonasdan/bootstrap-datetimepicker, this gem shall have the same version as the JavaScript plugin - current release version is 4.0.0.

-Current release version is 4.0.0.
 Any bug fix release of this gem will have a 4th decimal added, e.g. 4.0.0.1, 4.0.0.2.

 ## Contributing